JVGC/Habit-Tracker/README.md

 ![](./screenshots/new_habit.gif)

-Then you can check those habits that you have done in the specific day.
+Then you can check those habits that you have done in that day.
 ![](./screenshots/check_habit.gif)

 ## Setup